God's Country (Blake Shelton song)

 "God's Country" is a song by American country music singer Blake Shelton.
 It was released on March 29, 2019, as the first single and partial title track from his compilation album Fully Loaded: God's Country.
-The song was written by Devin Dawson, Jordan Schmidt, and Hardy.
+The song was written by Devin Dawson, Jordan Schmidt, and Michael Hardy.

 Background and recording

-The song has been described as a southern rock anthem.
-Dawson stated that he and his fellows wrote the song on a Thursday, and that "Blake heard it, and by Monday he had recorded it."
+The song has been described as a Southern rock anthem.
+Dawson stated that he and his fellows wrote the song on a Thursday, and that "Blake heard it, and by Monday he had recorded it".
 Shelton first heard the song while working on his farm in Oklahoma, and was blown away by the song.
-He related "I had to stop and just listen to this song, because the song was talking to me about a place that I was in at that moment, which was a place in the middle of nowhere that meant something to me that probably nobody else could ever understand, what that is and what it is inside of me and what my connection is to the land."
-He recalled thinking "'I've gotta record this song, and I think I even decided before I even recorded it, 'This has got to be the song that I put out next."
+He related "I had to stop and just listen to this song, because the song was talking to me about a place that I was in at that moment, which was a place in the middle of nowhere that meant something to me that probably nobody else could ever understand, what that is and what it is inside of me and what my connection is to the land".
+He recalled thinking "'I've gotta record this song, and I think I even decided before I even recorded it, 'This has got to be the song that I put out next".

 Shelton performed the song at the 54th Academy of Country Music Awards.